VisualVault/nodeJs-rest-client-library/README.md

 VisualVault will execute node scripts using Form buttons, Form scripts, or the script scheduler which executes a script at pre-defined intervals.

-If you have not already read the section "How node.js scripts are used with VisualVault" please take a moment to read.
-VisualVault sends a script to execute to a node server which invokes the script's "Main" function.
+If you have not already read the section above "How node.js scripts are integrated with VisualVault" please take a moment to read.

+VisualVault sends a script to execute to a server hosting the VisualVault node client library app; the app then invokes the script's "Main" function.

 When developing scripts, you can instruct VisualVault to send scripts to your development machine vs. sending the scripts to servers located within the VisualVault cloud.